by Dr. Lawrence Wilson

 great fatigue after sessions and this is normal.
 Some people have bowel changes, aches, pains or

-Another type of healing
+Another type of healing reaction

-sauna use.
-Usually only rest and
+use.
+Usually only rest and natural

-natural remedies are needed to help infections resolve faster.
+remedies are needed to help infections resolve faster.

 Š Almost all healing symptoms are benign and will pass quickly.
 Consult a knowledgeable practitioner if any cause concern.